zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

 in [RFC 7719], section 6, page 15.

 The term "glue records" is defined in [RFC 7719], section 6, page 15.
-Here we use "glue" in the wider sence.
+Here we use "glue" in the wider sense.

 [RFC 7719]: https://tools.ietf.org/html/rfc7719